Jadens-arc/jadens-arc.github.io/content/projects.md

 draft = false
 +++

-My focus throughout my professional life has been enterprise software.
+My focus throughout my professional life has been enterprise resource planning (ERP) software.
 It has a certain charm to it.
 Some of the projects are proprietary and confidential and others are open-sourced.
 These are just the highlights of everything I've worked on.
 To get a more comprehensive look at my code feel free to check out my [GitHub](https://github.com/jadens-arc).

 - **[ISP.Net](https://isp.net)** - Primarily used PHP with the Symfony framework
   - Lead Management System